Day 16 - Dinosaurs, Labyrinths and Cathedrals : Ages to Burgos

 Throughout our meal we began to meet pilgrims returning to the trail to continue previous year's hikes, and said goodbye to those whose Camino had come to an end for the moment.
 Given our celebratory mood, we ended up travelling with the group throughout the city from bar to bar until late into the evening.

 While our conversations wandered throughout the night, we all chatted honestly about our reasons for coming onto the Camino with most hoping for direction, others seeking to overcome crises in their lives, and a few wanting to figure out what to do with relationships.
-The reasons, like the diversity of people on the trail were varied and interesting.
+The reasons, like the diversity of people on the trail, were varied and interesting.
 It is wonderful to be able to share your hopes, frustrations, and ideas with others without the type of judgment we usually encounter in our daily lives.

 Exhausted from our sleepless night, hike, explorations, and night of dancing and conversation, we returned to our room by 1 am to rest - happier than we have been in months, if not years.
 Today was a beautiful day spent in a beautiful city, and this evening was a wonderful and hope filled evening.
 Today, upon reflection, I want to apologize to anyone along the Camino if my routines in the evening and days have disrupted your trek.
 While I was quick to judge others for disturbing my rest and comfort, I initially did not give much thought to whether I may have done the same thing to others.
 As such, I have made a promise to strive to be a more accommodating and understanding person, as well as a more respectful pilgrim, so that I am not to someone else the type of traveller whom I have been frustrated with.